Climate Stories

 August 26, 2021

 Living in a ger, meaning 'home' in Mongolia, and more commonly referred to as a 'yurt' in English, has grown popular in many places around the world.
 But its origin lies in central Asia, particularly across the steppes of Mongolia.
 Set up to be a portable home, the ger has been a traditional part of the life of nomadic herders here for millennia.
-But this way of life is threatened by the climate crisis.
+But this way of life is threatened by climate change.

 A group of people on horseback in a row smile and look at the camera